Fabulous Lives of Indian Housewives

 "It angers me that, for ages, men have been chilling - and by 'chilling', I mean having a normal, intellectually stimulating, adult day - at work and also coming home to their wives, expecting to be pampered.
 All the while, the really hard physical and mental labor was done by the wife staying back at home.
 I come to my office and feel incredibly grateful to have a place to poop in peace!
 I have nothing but respect for SAHMs now!"

-Turns out, she was not cut out for the gala life, after all.
+Turns out, she and I were not cut out for the gala life, after all.

 This newsletter comes to you free of cost.
 But that does not mean that it costs nothing.

 Womaning in India is a physical, mental, and emotional labour of love.
 If you appreciate the work I am doing with it, you can show me your love by buying me a coffee.